Cam (bootleg)

-A cam (camrip or camming, deriving from camcorder) is a bootleg recording of a film.
+A cam (camrip or camming, deriving from camcorder) is a bootleg recording of a film recorded in a movie theater.
 Generally unlike the more common DVD rip or screener recording methods which involve the duplication of officially distributed media, cam versions are original clandestine recordings made in movie theaters.

 Audience camming

-The most common type of cam is produced by a theater patron who smuggles a compact digital camcorder into the theater by hiding it in their clothing or in a container such as a handbag or backpack.
+The most common type of cam is produced by a movie theater patron who smuggles a compact digital camcorder into a movie theater by hiding it in their clothing or in a container such as a handbag or backpack.
 The filmer then records the movie using the camcorder as unobtrusively as possible.
 They may try to pick a seat as far back in the auditorium as possible to avoid the attention of other patrons (and to ensure proper framing of the screen) and/or choose sparsely attended showtimes.
 The filmer may also rely on cinema employees who will overlook infringement activity because of an existing friend or family relationship, collusion, bribery, or apathy to the law.

 In an attempt to impede this practice (as well as curb the smuggling in of non-theater food), some establishments now ban customers from carrying bags or other containers into theaters.
 As an additional form of deterrent, theaters may equip ushers with night vision goggles to discreetly catch a bootlegger in the act of recording.
+With the improvement in camera quality and storage space of smartphones, it is now somewhat more difficult to detect when a person is recording in a movie theater.

 Cams produced in this way use the camera's microphone to record audio, which tends to produce a recording that sounds "muddy".
 In addition, the microphone may pick up ambient noises in the auditorium, such as the audience's response to the film (e.g. laughter, screaming) or disruptive noises (crying baby, mobile phone ring, people coughing, etc.).
+A camera situated in the audience area may record silhouettes of other audience members, especially those leaving the theater for the restroom or concession stand.
 In the auditoria of older or poorly maintained theaters, other sounds such as air conditioning or sound from adjacent auditoria may also be audible.
+Quality may also suffer from frame rate conversion issues if there is a mismatch between the frame rate of the camera and the projection (usually 24 fps).
 In other cases, a tripod is used in the handicapped sections of an auditorium while plugging the jack in a hard-of-hearing device.
 These recordings with better sound are called telesync.

-A camera situated in the audience area may record silhouettes of other audience members, especially those leaving the theater for the restroom or concession stand.